-Text update facilities give you notifications of your balance or a mini statement in the form of a text.
-They pose little risk as they do not actually provide direct access to your accounts.
-As such there is little a potential fraudster can do with this facility alone.
+Text update facilities give you notifications of your balance or a mini statement.
+They pose little risk as they don’t provide direct access to your accounts, and as such, there’s little a potential fraudster can do with this facility alone.

-You can get free antivirus software with many broadband deals.
-You can compare broadband here
+You can also get free antivirus software with many broadband deals.

-Some banks now offer specific software to tackle the threat of mobile fraud.
-This is aimed at providing an extra security level to protect you from any virus or Trojan attack.
+Some banks now offer specific software to tackle the threat of mobile fraud, which aims to provide extra security to protect you from any computer virus or Trojan attack.

-However, most banks do not state a policy on guarantees against fraud when you access internet banking from your smartphone.
-If you have any doubt as to where you stand then you should contact your bank to check before logging on.
+However, most banks don’t publish a policy about their guarantees against fraud when accessing internet banking from your smartphone.
+If you have any doubt about where you stand, you should contact your bank to check before logging on.

-If your bank offers no guarantees or their protection is unsuitable, you could switch to a new account.
+If your bank offers no guarantees or their protection is unsuitable, you could switch to a new current account provider.

 Standard mobile banking applications let you:

 View mini statements